-Olympiakos were a massive 1000/1 to win the Champions League for the first time in their history this season, although they could only finish third in Group B, they did beat Arsenal 2-1 in their final match.
+Olympiakos are a massive 500/1 to win the Champions League for the first time in their history this season and despite a good home record they could well struggle to get out of their group.

 |Date||Home Team||Away Team|

 Olympiakos have won their domestic Greek Super League consistently over the years and are a major force in Greek football.
-They still have some way to go to match the other top European teams but can boast a mixture of home grown players and a sprinkling of foreign talent, with Marko Pantelic a key man up front.
+They still have some way to go to match the other top European teams but can boast a mixture of home grown players and a sprinkling of foreign talent, with Javier Saviola a key man up front.